dgmeyer3/PaintClone/README.md

 # PaintClone
-WPF app MS paint clone
+a clone of the popular Microsoft Paint application